 Community: We believe we share the responsibility to support one another in our communities.
 We are designed not to live on our own but in the community of people.
 In order to create change for a better society and environment, we must work together.

 Dignity: We recognize the innate value of each individual person and seek to prioritise the other person’s needs and concerns in the spirit of mutuality and friendship.
 Regardless of background.

 This was offered to everyone, but it was particularly appreciated by those who were unable to work, shielding, self-isolating and struggling with financial difficulty.
-Over 180 families were fed from this private home during the time of unprecedented food insecurity, affected by panic buys, empty supermarket shelves and a lack of online delivery options.
-It was a challenging time for everyone but without compromising each other's safety, free food was shared and distributed 3-5 times a week from a non-contact Covid secure porch.
+Over 180 families were fed from this private home during the time of unprecedented food insecurity affected by panic buys, empty supermarket shelves and a lack of online delivery options.
+It was a challenging time for everyone, but without compromising each other's safety, free food was shared and distributed 3-5 times a week from a non-contact Covid secure porch.

-Since the official launch in July 2021, we've been seeing people coming together, looking after each other, picking up a box for neighbors and helping them to be at a better place themselves emotionally and physically.
+Since the official launch in July 2021, we've been seeing people coming together, looking after each other, picking up a box for neighbours and helping them to be at a better place themselves emotionally and physically.

 Some who were once being helped by others have become helpers at the centre serving regularly and enjoy being a part of this amazing community.
 Come and visit us, everyone is welcome!